Mad at the World: History

 Released in 1988, Flowers in the Rain, their second disc, was still "techno-rock" but "the guitars are much more aggressive and the songs provide more variation".
 It was their first to chart and the second-highest-charting album they produced.
 The songs dealt with issues like self-image ("Fearfully and Wonderfully"), putting trust in God instead of other people or Satan ("Holding the Puppet Strings"), and people's use of excuses to hold on to bad habits ("This Lie").

-One of the things that stood out for many people about the first two albums was Roger's faux British accent.
+One of the things that stood out for many people about the first two albums was Rose's faux British accent.

 Because the synthpop sound of the first two albums was difficult to emulate live the band decided to change direction.
 Beginning with their third disc, Seasons of Love, and in order to have a sound more amiable for live performances, the band's musical style shifted to hard rock for the next three albums.
 Seasons of Love, released in 1990 and the first disc to feature Brent Gordon on guitar, was the band's highest-charting album, reaching number 18 on the Billboard Top Contemporary Christian chart.
 The band's switch to hard rock was jarring for some people.
 It features some very aggressive and energetic songs, including "Promised Land" and "So Insane", both of which deal with drug abuse.
 The album in general had the band being compared to The Cult, Danzig and The Cure.